FAIRplus/the-fair-cookbook/content/recipes/findability/identifiers-minids_matched.md

 ## Conclusions

-Using the `Minid` service, resources can now generate stable, resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s for their digitial documents.
+Using the `Minid` service, resources can now generate stable, resolvable identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s for their digitial documents.
 The `Minid` service thus provides a key component to enable `interoperability` and `reusability` by ensuring digital assets can be looked up using a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  protocol (HTTP request).
 The service also supports data integrity checks thanks to the native support of checksumming functions, with sha256 being recommended.

 ## References